FaraC-scripts/Toolbox/README.md

 >
 > /s Cori
 >
-> /s a close-up of Cori's face
+> /s a close-up of your face
 >
 > /s Cori as she hits a home run
 >